Anadol: Anadol STC-16 (1973–1975)

 Following an initial development period of 11 months, the first three prototypes of the STC-16 became ready for road tests, which took place at the Cengiz Topel Naval Air Station along the D.100 highway (back then known as the E-5 highway), in the town of Köseköy within Kocaeli Province.
 The first crash tests of the STC-16 were also performed in this period.
 Afterwards, the STC-16 was taken to England by Nihat Atasagun, Otosan's Production Manager, who tested the car at the MIRA circuit.
 The car received great attention at the streets and highways of England, where most people thought it was the prototype of a new British sports car.
 Several traffic police officers stopped the car in England, which had a special testing licence plate, "320-E", interested in finding out more information about the new model.
 The STC-16 was tested by British drivers at the circuit, and modifications were made according to their suggestions, following which the car's performance and safety characteristics were improved.
 Finally, at the beginning of April 1973, the first STC-16 rolled out of the Otosan factory in Istanbul and went into the showroom.

 The global oil crisis of 1973 meant bad news for the STC-16.
+Not only car fuel became more expensive, but the cost of building fiberglass (which is a petrochemical product) car bodies such as that of the STC-16 also skyrocketed.
 The rear-wheel drive STC-16 had a relatively high fuel consumption, and the sports coupé market in Turkey appealed to a very small segment, particularly to the young members of high-income families.
 Unlike other Anadol models of that period which were sold for 50,000 to 55,000 Turkish Liras, the STC-16 had a price tag of more than 70,000 Turkish Liras.
 When all these factors came together, the primary customers of the STC-16 remained the rally drivers, sports car enthusiasts and young celebrities.

 A total of 176 Anadol STC-16s have been produced between 1973 and 1975, the majority of them in 1973, until the global oil crisis in that year reduced demand and slowed down production.
 Most of the STC-16s were painted in "Alanya Yellow", which became synonymous with the car.
-Some of them were red with white racing stripes, and some white with blue racing stripes, as was fashionable with the sports cars of that period.
+Some of them were red with white racing stripes, and some white with blue racing stripes, as it was fashionable with the sports cars of that period.